Tag Archives: Mission

 Strangely this is not something we normally think about.
 The subject usually rises to our conscious mind only at times of great shock, typically the loss of a loved one, a job, or something else we greatly value.
 At other times most of us appear to assume that all of that has been decided already, we are “obviously” doing what we want to do with our lives, and so we just go along day to day doing our best, mostly guessing or following the path of least resistance in order to not make things any worse.

 The species or at least the intelligentsia has finally admitted that homo sapiens are not rational actors, hence the science of behavioral economics.
 P.T.
 Barnum could have told us that a hundred years ago.
 However, some of us may be more rational than others, and for a rational person, it makes the most sense to stop life for a moment or longer while seriously considering what the real you really wants.
-How else can a rational person guide his or her decisions on a moment to moment basis?
+How else can a rational person guide his or her decisions on a moment-to-moment basis?

 As soon as one sets to making an objective fact-finding study of oneself, one finds that there are a great number of things that come up as probable wants, including both material and immaterial things.
 Page 95 of Mind Magic lists these, for example: “You may want money, specific possessions, status, fame, glory, power, accomplishment, respect, a large family, many lovers, to be loved, to be known, to be happy, health, long life, adventure, travel, certain feelings, certain experiences, etc.”

 A more abstract list appears in my work on human motivations through Next Century Media, which discovered 265 psychological variables driving television program choice, and RMT (Research MeasurementsTechnologies), which distilled these into 15 life motivations.
-In Canada where RMT is already integrated with Vividata (“The MRI of Canada”), here is the latest snapshot of how these 15 variables rank across the population of Canada:
+In Canada where RMT is already integrated with Vividata (“The MRI/SIMMONS of Canada”), here is the latest snapshot of how these 15 variables rank across the population of Canada:

 Motivational States by Ethnicity-vividata

 As you can see, wealth/success is the main driver for most Canadians, but there are differences in motivation ranking by different ethnic subcultures in Canada.
 Culture is definitely a factor in shaping our individual motivations.
 However, as this book Powerful Mind being serialized here has often pointed out, we as individuals are much better off to be able to discover what we ourselves deep down really want, and to not automatically go along with all of the ways we have been shaped by outside forces.
-It’s much better to contemplate our lives to the degree that we can be the ones to decide what we truly want out of life.
-Aristotle wrote that the un-contemplated life is not worth living.
-I would say that slightly differently: one is not living the fullest life possible if one is swept along by external forces from beginning to end.

 Life situations also affect our motivations.
 For example, note how important the motivation of “belonging” is to people who recently moved out of their parents’ home, and how important “security” is to people who recently retired.
-(These measurements are not based on survey questions asking people what motivates them; it is based on what television programs they report watching, and the method has been validated by five independent studies.)
+(These measurements are not based on survey questions asking people what motivates them; it is based on what television programs they report watching, and the method has been validated by seven independent studies.)

 Motivational States by Life Events - vividata